TheresaLui/SelfHelpContent_v2/articles/microsoft.search/create-search-service.md

 ## Azure capacity restrictions related to COVID-19

-In response to health authorities emphasizing the importance of social distancing, we are supporting businesses, schools, and governments in the unprecedented mobilization of remote workforces.
-As expected, we've seen significant usage increases in services that support these workloads – including Microsoft Teams, Windows Virtual Desktop, and Azure Media Services.
-For more information, please read the blog post about [our commitment to service continuity](https://azure.microsoft.com/blog/our-commitment-to-customers-and-microsoft-cloud-services-continuity/) while we all come together to battle a global pandemic.
+Microsoft is committed to supporting businesses, schools, and governments mobilize their remote workforces in response to social distancing guidelines from health authorities.
+As expected, we've seen significant usage increases in services that support these efforts – including Microsoft Teams, Windows Virtual Desktop, and Azure Media Services.
+For more information, please read this blog post about [our commitment to customers and service continuity](https://azure.microsoft.com/blog/our-commitment-to-customers-and-microsoft-cloud-services-continuity/) while we all come together to battle this global pandemic.

 As demand continues to grow, we are faced with temporary capacity constraints in several Azure regions.
 As a result, customers are currently unable to use the portal to create new Azure Cognitive Search services in the following regions: **UK South, France Central, North Europe, UAE North, Central India**

-At this time we request that you create your search service in a different region.
-We apologize for any inconvenience this causes and expect this situation to improve in the coming months, but is, of course, contingent on the resolution of general capacity constraints across Azure.
+At this time we suggest you create your search service in a different region.
+We apologize for any inconvenience this causes and expect this situation to improve in the coming months as general capacity constraints are resolved across Azure.

 ## Recommended Steps